Eduzc07/machinelearning/README.md

 To download use:
 git clone https://github.com/Eduzc07/machinelearning.git

-Course [Make Money with Machine Learning]: https://www.machinelearningcourse.io from Siraj Raval
+Course [Make Money with Machine Learning](https://www.machinelearningcourse.io) from Siraj Raval

 <!-- ## Create a branch
 Create the branch on your local machine and switch in this branch :